bootchk/nRF5Cmake/readme.md

 Specifically, you set properties CHIP and SOFTDEVICE on a target foo, and then call nRF5ConfigTargetByProperties(foo).
 Thus in the same CMakeLists.txt, you can target both the 52832 chip and the 52810 chip.

-Also, these files do not configure the compiler executable explicitly, but use "toolchain files", see cmake docs about cross compiling.
+Also, these files do not set the compiler executable explicitly, but use "toolchain files", see cmake docs about cross compiling.

+You must be careful to set proper flags on both stages of building: compilation and linking.
+When cross building, both the compiler and linker require a "-mcpu=<foo>" option to know what code to generate (compiler) and e.g. what crt0.c files to link in (linker.)
+There are many flags in common to the compiler and linker, and some not in common.

 Example